 - The head shape itself is quite small which allows the head to almost fit inside an opponent’s, aiding the player to dig the ball out and win the draw control.

 - The stringing is also an innovative form for the heads.
 The crated string-lock prevents the strings from becoming illegal, which is always a huge problem in the women’s game.

 - With the plastic that is used, the stringing stays set without much stretching, again, helping the pocket maintain the correct depth.

 - A final feature in the Exult 500 is the 10-degree tilt in the head.
 With the head offset by 10 degrees, this forces the ball to get high into the sweet spot of the stick.
 This is desirable for midfielders as they need quick and accurate releases and passes that best come from the ball in the sweet spot.

 STX Fortress 600 Women’s Lacrosse Head & Stringing

 is another design by STX, intended for the “elite defender.”
 The product is created to uphold the intensity that comes along with being a defensive player.
 Certain technologies in the head help the defender in ways that wouldn’t aid an attacker.

 - The head has a pinched-face shape that allows for better ball control.

 - The optimal scoop feature allows for a wider range that aids in ground ball pickups.

-- This head incorporates the 10-degree tilt as well that again, get the ball into the sweet spot quickly to deliver quick ball release and better feel.
+- This head incorporates the 10-degree tilt as well that again, gets the ball into the sweet spot quickly to deliver quick ball release and a better feel.